fbpx

 Italy’s financial and fashion capital, there are plenty of things you can see in Milan on a day trip from Florence.

-As the capital of Italy’s Lombardy region, Milan is home to Italy’s largest church (St Peter’s Basilica is bigger but it’s in the Vatican, not Italy!) and Leonardo da Vinci’s Last Supper painting.
+As the capital of Italy’s Lombardy region, Milan is home to Italy’s largest church (St Peter’s Basilica is bigger, but it’s in the Vatican, not Italy!) and Leonardo da Vinci’s Last Supper painting.

-Image of the Duomo in Milan, Italy
+Day Trips from Florence by Train: Image of the Duomo in Milan, Italy

 Duomo in Milan, Italy.